dynamsoft-docs/barcode-reader-docs/introduction/architecture.md

 ## Intermediate Result and third-party integration

 DBR outputs not only the barcodes and their locations but also lots of data created during the reading procedure, i.e., intermediate results.
-These data help analyze the performance and debug in development.
-Considering scenarios where barcode reading isn't the only goal, intermediate results can be utilized by third-party applications, e.g., OCR, to reduce duplicate work.
-DBR supports receiving such data from third-party applications to improve the speed as well.
+This data helps analyze the performance of the SDK and provides some debugging tools in development.
+Certain scenarios call for the use of this intermediate data, so it can be utilized by third-party applications where barcode reading isn't the only goal , i.e. OCR, to reduce the need for more external components as well as the work needed to implement this functionality.
+DBR also supports receiving such intermediate data from third-party applications to improve the performance.

 Table 7 – Intermediate Result Types